paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2019-09-02-brighton_to_lisbon.md

 **10:48, Paris-Nord.** [Gare du Nord][2] seems to get more beautiful with every visit.
 I have an hour to dash south to my next connection via the <span lang="fr">RER</span> to *Port-Royal*.
 The ticket machine seems designed to test the patience of users, remaining unresponsive for just over a minute before serving the next customer.
 How French!

-{% include 'figure' with '/images/2019/09/brighton_to_lisbon/paris_rer.jpg'
+{% render 'figure' with '/images/2019/09/brighton_to_lisbon/paris_rer.jpg'
   caption: 'Passengers on the Paris RER'
   alignment: 'bleed'
   image_ratio: 1.5